Skull and Bones: Tomb

-The Skull and Bones Hall is otherwise known as the "Tomb".
+The Skull and Bones Hall, located at 64 High St. in New Haven, Connecticut, is otherwise known as the "Tomb".
 The building was built in three phases: the first wing was built in 1856, the second wing in 1903, and Davis-designed Neo-Gothic towers were added to the rear garden in 1912.
 The front and side facades are of Portland brownstone in an Egypto-Doric style.
-The 1912 tower additions created a small enclosed courtyard in the rear of the building, designed by Evarts Tracy and Edgerton Swartwout of Tracy and Swartwout, New York.
-Evarts Tracy was an 1890 Bonesman, and his paternal grandmother, Martha Sherman Evarts, and maternal grandmother, Mary Evarts, were the sisters of William Maxwell Evarts, an 1837 Bonesman.

 The architect was possibly Alexander Jackson Davis or Henry Austin.
 Architectural historian Patrick Pinnell includes an in-depth discussion of the dispute over the identity of the original architect in his 1999 Yale campus history.
 Pinnell speculates that the re-use of the Davis towers in 1911 suggests Davis's role in the original building and, conversely, Austin was responsible for the architecturally similar brownstone Egyptian Revival Grove Street Cemetery gates, built in 1845.
-Pinnell also discusses the Tomb's esthetic place in relation to its neighbors, including the Yale University Art Gallery.
+Pinnell also discusses the Tomb's esthetic place about its neighbors, including the Yale University Art Gallery.

+The 1912 tower additions created a small enclosed courtyard in the rear of the building, designed by member Evarts Tracy and Edgerton Swartwout of Tracy and Swartwout, New York.
 In the late 1990s, New Hampshire landscape architects Saucier and Flynn designed the wrought iron fence that surrounds a portion of the complex.